 - Make sure to collect outstanding receivables.

-Ideally you should plan to sell a business 3 to 5 years in advance of putting the property on the market.
+Ideally you should plan to sell your auto dealership business 3 to 5 years in advance of putting the property on the market.
 You need to demonstrate a track record of maximum profits to increase your proceeds.